Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Top ↩

-I can see very similar data in the Protocol Buffer (Protobuf) version of the same API calls as the web version to that of the YouTube iOS app.
-That complicates things, somewhat: We cannot lean on JSONPath to hunt down advertisement sections of JSON because with Protobuf the keys are just numbers that can even change.
+I can see very similar data in the Protocol Buffer (Protobuf) version of the same API calls as the web version in the YouTube iOS app.
+That complicates things somewhat: I cannot lean on JSONPath to hunt down advertisement sections, because with Protobuf the keys are just numbers that can even change.

 The iOS version of the YouTube app uses Protobuf